 31 January 1716: The Jacobites abandon Perth in the face of reinforced government forces.

-13 April 1719: A small Spanish force, believing itself to be part of a much larger invasion planned for England to return the Jacobites to power, lands in Loch Duich, inland from the site of Kyle of Lochalsh.
+13 April 1719: A small Spanish force, believing itself to be part of a much larger invasion planned for England to return the Jacobites to power, lands in Loch Duich, east of the site of modern Kyle of Lochalsh.

 10 May 1719: Royal Navy ships bombard the Spanish headquarters at Eilean Donan Castle and subsequently destroy the castle.

 10 June 1719: The Spanish troops, now supported by only 1000 Highland Jacobites, are defeated at the Battle of Glen Shiel which takes place on the steep mountainsides flanking the Glen.
 The Spanish surrender but their part in the battle is remembered by the name of the overlooking mountain, Sgurr nan Spainnteach, or "Peak of the Spaniards".

 1720: The Earl of Islay is appointed Secretary of Scotland.